Kzizah/Beauty_parlour-repository/README.md

 * Buy a ticket for a service
 * Add a new service to the list

-# User Stories
+# **User Stories**
 ## Display Mobile Menu
-As a user, I want to be able to access the menu on my mobile device, so I can easily navigate the application.
+As a *user*, I want to be able to access the menu on my mobile device, so I can easily navigate the application.

 ### Scenario
 Given I am on the home page